 WHO guidelines for housing and health

-WHO is updating the existing guidelines for housing and health to provide health-based standards for housing conditions that can be applied by national governments and housing regulators worldwide.
+WHO has updated the guidelines for housing and health to provide health-based standards for housing conditions that can be applied by national governments and housing regulators worldwide.
 Other WHO guidelines address issues of relevance to housing and urban environments.

 Other international policy documents